kinnarps/KIN/table/README.md

 * `parameter`	: Callback parameters sent to the callback function, possible to send a plain string or return data from the dataobject.
 To return a data object wrapp your data-field inside a $[].
 You can also pass an object with multiple parameters.
 * `icon`	: Icon that will show up to the left of the title.
 See [Icon reference](http://liferay.github.io/alloy-bootstrap/base-css.html#icons) for a list of icons.
 * `callback`	: Callback function for executing the action

+## Description of sortable column
+Option 2 for column type will add two additional parameters to KIN.table.urlparameters when the user click on the sort arrows.
+* `sortby`	: Parameter that contains the column data name
+* `sortdirection`: Parameter containing either asc or desc depening on which arrow the user clicked on

 ## Methods
 * `KIN.table.update` : Re-paints the table